Regret-Based Defense in Adversarial Reinforcement Learning: Related Work

-Much effort has gone into the development of and defense against adversarial examples in DNN classifiers \cite{goodfellow,moradi2004detection,papernot2017practical,yang2017poison}.
-Recently, that body of work has expanded to include a host of RL-targeting attacks.
-It has been shown that DRL is vulnerable to perturbations in its input, whether it be methods with storied success against DNNs such as an FGSM attack \cite{huang,goodfellow}, tailored attacks against the value function \cite{kos,Sun_Zhang_Xie_Ma_Zheng_Chen_Liu_2020}, or adversarial behavior learned by an opposing policy \cite{gleaveatk}.
-During a review of preceding literature, we group attacks on RL loosely into three groups: semantic perturbations to observations, which do not alter model dynamics \cite{gleaveatk}; semantic perturbations to the environment and agent that do alter model dynamics (i.e. contact in a sports game, or restricting access to resources); and purely numerical attacks that take advantage of network gradients \cite{goodfellow,oikarinen2021robust,huang}.
+\textbf{Adversarial Attacks in RL. } Deep RL has shown to be vulnerable to attacks on its input, whether from methods with storied success against DNNs such as an FGSM attack \cite{huang,goodfellow}, tailored attacks against the value function \cite{kos,Sun_Zhang_Xie_Ma_Zheng_Chen_Liu_2020}, or adversarial behavior learned by an opposing policy \cite{gleaveatk, everett:carrl, oikarinen2021robust, zhangsadqn}.
+We compile attacks on RL loosely into two groups of learned adversarial policies: observation poisonings~\cite{gleaveatk,Sun_Zhang_Xie_Ma_Zheng_Chen_Liu_2020, lin:tactics2017} and direct ego-state disruptions~\cite{pinto2017robust, rajeswaran2017epopt}.
+Each category has white-box counterparts that leverage the victim's network gradients to generate attacks \cite{goodfellow, oikarinen2021robust, huang, everett:carrl}.
+While previous methods focus on robustness against one or the other, we demonstrate that the proposed methods are comparably robust to both categories of attacks.

-In this paper, we focus primarily on defending against perturbations similar to that of \cite{gleaveatk}, where the adversary learns policies to produce observations that minimize the victim score.
-In their work \cite{gleaveatk}, the authors make the important point that a realistic adversary may not be able to directly alter the victim's state and must provide adversarial examples as observations instead.